-- 2.6.1 Cameras are installed in those areas where there is a demonstrated need to either view activities in real time or capture activities for later reporting to relevant authorities, including the WA or Federal Police. - 2.6.2 Cameras are installed in the following locations: - i) Eaton Recreation Centre thirteen (13) cameras with an additional four (4) proposed. - ii) Council Depot nine (9) cameras.
+- 2.6.1 Cameras are installed in those areas where there is a demonstrated need to either view activities in real time or capture activities for later reporting to relevant authorities, including the WA or Federal Police. - 2.6.2 Cameras are installed in the following locations: -

+- i) Eaton Recreation Centre.

+- ii) Council Depot

-iii) Investigation will be undertaken in conjunction with the design and construction of the new Eaton Administration Centre to have up to four (4) further cameras mounted in and around the Eaton Administration Centre, which will provide additional surveillance of the Eaton Skate Park.
+- iii) Investigation will be undertaken in conjunction with the electrical consultant on the design and construction of the new Shire of Dardanup Library, Administration and Community Building in Eaton to have an adequate number of cameras mounted in and around the Eaton Administration Centre, which will provide additional surveillance of the Eaton Skate Park if required.